abhishiv/qbase/Readme.md

 @gratico/qbase
 =====

-Simple active record like ORM for browser
+Simple active record like ORM for browser with MongoDB styled queries and watchable queries.

 Install and use
 ---------------